 The greatest benefit he got from lessons, Dewey said, was the ability to stop and think before acting.
 Physically, he noted an improvement first in his vision and then in breathing.
 Before he had lessons, his ribs had been very rigid.
 Now they had a marked elasticity which doctors still commented on, though he was close to eighty-eight.

 Intellectually, Dewey said, he found it much easier, after had had studied the technique, to hold a philosophical position calmly once he had taken it or to change it if new evidence came up warranting a change.
 He contrasted his own attitude with the rigidity of other academic thinkers who adopt a position early in their careers and then use their intellects to defend it indefinitely. - (from a chapter titled Dewey and Alexander in Freedom to Change by Frank Pierce Jones.)

-In her biography, Jane Dewey quotes her husband: "My theories of mind-body, of the co-ordination of the active elements of the self and of the place of ideas in inhibitions and control of overt action required contact with the work of F. M. Alexander and in later years his brother, A. R., to transform them into realities."
+In her biography, Jane Dewey quotes her father: "My theories of mind-body, of the co-ordination of the active elements of the self and of the place of ideas in inhibitions and control of overt action required contact with the work of F. M. Alexander and in later years his brother, A. R., to transform them into realities."

 John Dewey wrote the introductions to three of Alexanders books and in those introductions he repeatedly voiced in his admiration for Alexander and his teaching in no uncertain terms.
 The quotations below are taken from those introductions: